 Michael O'Keefe Cowles, '12

-Michael is working with Legal Aid of NorthWest Texas and the Equal Justice Center to expand advocacy on behalf of low-wage workers in the Dallas/Fort Worth area, funded by the UT Law Julius Glickman Fellowship in Public Interest Law.
-As a law student, Michael took part in the Transnational Workers' Rights Clinic, the Immigration Clinic, and clerked for The ACLU of Texas, The Lawyers' Committee for Civil Rights, and plaintiff attorney Broadus Spivey.
-Michael was a proud member of the public interest community at UT and was active with the American Constitution Society and as a member of the Student Advisory Board to the Justice Center.
+After graduation Michael worked with the Equal Justice Center to expand advocacy on behalf of low-wage workers in the Dallas/Fort Worth area, funded by the Texas Law Julius Glickman Fellowship in Public Interest Law.
+He is now an attorney with the Equal Justice Center.
+As a law student, Michael took part in the Transnational Worker Rights Clinic and the Immigration Clinic, and clerked for The ACLU of Texas, The Lawyers' Committee for Civil Rights, and plaintiff attorney Broadus Spivey.
+Michael was a proud member of the public interest community at Texas Law and was active in the American Constitution Society and the Student Advisory Board to the Justice Center.

-- "If you are going to law school to start a career in the public interest, UT has everything you need.
-From the large and passionate community of like-minded students, to the amazing people at the Justice Center, to the extensive network of faculty and alumni, there is no reason a UT student should be intimidated by pursuing a career in public interest law.
+- "If you are going to law school to start a career in the public interest, Texas Law has everything you need.
+From the large and passionate community of like-minded students, to the amazing people at the Justice Center, to the extensive network of faculty and alumni, there is no reason a Texas Law student should be intimidated by pursuing a career in public interest law.
 Take advantage of it and make your career what you want it to be."

 Parisa Fatehi-Weeks, '07

-After graduation, Parisa served as a law clerk to the Hon.
-Vanessa D. Gilmore, U.S. District Judge for the Southern District of Texas in Houston, and then as an Equal Justice Works Fellow at Public Advocates Inc. in San Francisco.
-She is now a staff attorney at Public Advocates, where she is utilizing California's climate change laws to increase affordable housing and public transportation for low-income households in the Bay Area.
+Parisa is currently Community Impact Manager for Google Fiber, managing the company's partnerships and strategies aimed at bridging the digital divide in Austin.
+Immediately after graduation, she served as a law clerk to the Hon.
+Vanessa D. Gilmore, U.S. District Judge for the Southern District of Texas in Houston.
+She then spent four years at Public Advocates Inc. in San Francisco, first as Equal Justice Works Fellow and then as Staff Attorney.
+There she led the organization's Climate Justice strategy -- utilizing California's climate change laws to increase affordable housing and public transportation for low-income households in the Bay Area.
 Parisa, a native of Iran, grew up in Austin.
-Prior to law school, Parisa worked at the Environmental Protection Agency in Washington, D.C.
-While at UT Law, Parisa completed a Master's degree from the LBJ School of Public Affairs and participated in the Transnational Worker Rights Clinic and the Immigration Clinic.
-She was also active in the American Constitution Society, Middle Eastern Law Students’ Association, and the successful effort to establish an LRAP at UT Law.
+Prior to law school, she worked at the Environmental Protection Agency in Washington, D.C.
+While at Texas Law, she completed a Master's degree at the LBJ School of Public Affairs and participated in the Transnational Worker Rights Clinic and the Immigration Clinic.
+She was also active in the American Constitution Society, Middle Eastern Law Students’ Association, and the successful effort to establish a loan repayment assistance program at Texas Law.
 She spent her summers working at the National Employment Law Project in New York City and the Texas Civil Rights Project in Austin.

 Whitney Hill, '09

-Whitney is currently working at Youth, Rights & Justice (fka Juvenile Rights Project) in Portland, Oregon, and now has a full-time position in Juvenile Law after getting her start there as a fellow funded by the UT Law Justice Corps George M. Fleming Fellowship in Health Law.
+Whitney works in the Oregon Department of Justice in Salem, Oregon as an Assistant Attorney General in the Child Advocacy Section.
+Previously she worked at Youth, Rights & Justice (fka Juvenile Rights Project) in Portland, Oregon, after getting her start there as a fellow funded by the Texas Law Justice Corps George M. Fleming Fellowship in Health Law.
 Originally from California’s Bay Area, Whitney worked as a legal assistant, with a youth wilderness program, and at a residential treatment facility for teens prior to coming to law school.
-In law school, Whitney spent her summers at TRLA’s Family Law Department in Austin, funded by Equal Justice America, and the Juvenile Rights Project in Portland.
-During the school year, she interned at Advocacy, Inc., and participated in the Environmental Law Clinic, the Children’s Rights Clinic, the Juvenile Justice Clinic, Concerned Students for LRAP, Women’s Law Caucus, Street Law, and TLF.
+In law school, Whitney spent her summers at Texas RioGrande Legal Aid’s Family Law Department in Austin, funded by Equal Justice America, and the Juvenile Rights Project in Portland.
+During the school year, she interned at Advocacy, Inc., and participated in the Environmental Law Clinic, the Children’s Rights Clinic, the Juvenile Justice Clinic, Concerned Students for LRAP, Women’s Law Caucus, Street Law, and Texas Law Fellowships.
 She also worked at Slack & Davis LLP in Austin, and volunteered with Big Brothers Big Sisters.

 Shirley Horng, '07

-Shirley, originally from Houston, is a housing attorney at the Legal Aid Society of the District of Columbia, where she has been practicing since graduating law school in 2007.
-Shirley represents low-income tenants in eviction cases and administrative hearings.
-She also advocates for systemic policy reforms before the D.C.
+Shirley Horng is a Senior Staff Attorney in the Housing Law Unit at the Legal Aid Society of the District of Columbia, where she has been practicing since graduating from Texas Law in 2007.
+She represents low-income tenants in eviction cases and housing conditions cases at D.C.
+Superior Court.
+She also represents tenants in litigation against illegal rent increases at the Office of Administrative Hearings, and unlawful subsidy terminations or reductions at the D.C.
+Housing Authority.
+Additionally, she advocates for policy reforms before the D.C.
 Council and the D.C.
-Housing Authority and conducts outreach in the communities.
+Housing Authority, including drafting and commenting on legislation and administrative rule-making.
 While in law school, Shirley participated in the Housing Law Clinic and the Criminal Defense Clinic, and interned at the Texas Civil Rights Project in Austin.
-She spent her summers working at the Public Defenders Service for the District of Columbia, and TRLA in Eagle Pass, Texas.
+She spent her summers working at Texas RioGrande Legal Aid in Eagle Pass, Texas, and at the Public Defender Service for the District of Columbia.

 - "Don't give up.
 Be persistent with applications to individual positions and be patient with the general public interest job search."